LezWatch/lwtv-plugin/readme.md

 * Alexa Skills - `/alexa/`
     - Validation: `/alexa-validate.php` - Validates the requests as coming from Amazon
     - Bury Your Queers: `/byq.php` - Old BYQ code
     - Flash Briefing: `/flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
     - Newest: `/newest.php` - Generate the newest shows or characters (or deaths)
+    - Shows: `/shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
     - This Year: `/this-year.php` - Gives you an idea how this year is going...
+    - What's On: `/whats-on.php` - Generates what's on TV stuff.
     - Who Are You: `/who-are-you.php` - Runs all code that discusses actors
 * LezWatch.TV Plugin (formerly Bury Your Queers) - `/bury-your-queers.php`
     - Last Death - "It has been X days since the last WLW Death"